Dwarkadhish Temple: History

-The town of Dwarka in Gujarat has a history that dates back centuries, and mentioned in the Mahabharata epic as the Dwaraka Kingdom.
+The town of Dwarka in Gujarat has a history that dates back centuries, and mentioned in the Mahabharata epic as the Dwaraka kingdom.
 Situated on the banks of river Gomti, the town is described in legend as the capital of Krishna.
 Evidence such as a stone block with script, the way the stones were dressed showing that dowels had been used, and an examination of anchors found on the site suggest that the harbour site dates only to historical times, with some of the underwater structure being late Medieval.
 Coastal erosion was probably the cause of the destruction of what was an ancient port.

-Hindus believe that the original temple was constructed by Vajranabh, the great grand son of Krishna, over the residential palace of Krishna.
-It was destroyed by Sultan Mahmud Begada in 1472.
+In the fifteenth century the Raja of Dwarka was a Vadhel named Bhim who also ruled the local Vagher pirates.
+Once a maulana named Mahmud Samarqandi was undergoing a sea voyage when storm caused his vessel to go towards the coast of Dwarka.
+There the ship was attacked by Vagher pirates who plundered the ship, kidnapped his women, and left Mahmud and his sons adrift.
+Mahmud Samarqandi brought this matter to Sultan Mahmud at his court in Mustafabad.
+Thus the sultan decide to capture Dwarka and in 1473 began marching towards the city.
+The Raja of Dwarka Bhim and his Rajputs fled the city to the island fortress of Bet, allowing Mahmud Begada to plunder Dwarka, destroy buildings and the Dwarkadhish temple and destroy its idol.
+However according to a Rangarajan, citing a Gujarati article by Jayantilal Thaker, the Veghars "did their utmost to defend" the temple.

-The current temple in Chaulukya style was constructed in 15-16th century.
-The temple covers area of 27-metre by 21-metre with east–west length of 29-metre and north–south width of 23 metres.
-The tallest peak of the temple is 51.8 m high.
+The current image of Dvārakādhīśa was installed by Aniruddhaśrama Śaṅkarācārya in 1559.